 If an applicant has more than one close family member in the country where they are living, those family members may be able to pool resources to provide the required care.
 The concept of whether another person can “reasonably” provide care may require consideration of such matters as the location of that person, their own circumstances and other commitments, and their willingness to provide such care.

 The fact that a person or organisation has been providing care for a period may suggest that they can continue to do so: however, if evidence is provided as to the temporary nature of such care, or as to a change in circumstances, this must be carefully considered.

 The provision of the care in the applicant’s home country must be reasonable both from the perspective of the provider of the care and the perspective of the applicant.

 The ECO should bear in mind any relevant cultural factors, such as in countries where women are unlikely to be able to provide support in some circumstances”.

 - You will be adequately maintained, accommodated and cared for in the UK by your family member, without recourse to public funds (if your family member is a British citizen or settled in the UK, they will be required to sign a 5-year undertaking to this effect).

 Maintenance and accommodation are assessed using the entry clearance guidance on maintenance and accommodation.

-The specified document requirements for an Adult Dependant Relative visas application are set out in Appendix FM-SE of the Immigration Rules.
+The specified document requirements for an Adult Dependent Relative visas application are set out in Appendix FM-SE of the Immigration Rules.